-Plugins can also consist of a single .py file dropped directly into either the project's or the shared plugins directory.
+Plugins can also consist of a single .py file dropped into either the environment or global plugins directory (since 0.10).
+See TracIni#GlobalConfiguration.

-Installing a Trac plugin
+Installing a Trac Plugin

-For a single project
+For a Single Project

-Plugins are typically packaged as ?Python eggs.
-That means they are .zip archives with the file extension .egg.
+Plugins are packaged as ?Python eggs.
+That means they are ZIP archives with the file extension .egg.

-If you have downloaded a source distribution of a plugin, and want to build the .egg file:
+If you have downloaded a source distribution of a plugin, and want to build the .egg file, follow this instruction:

 - Unpack the source.
-It should provide setup.py. - Run:
+It should provide a setup.py. - Run: